 The studio-style study introduces classic and computational approaches to creating design options for long span structures and tall buildings.
 Students from various backgrounds work in teams to propose new designs by finding relationships between form, materials, and behavior of systems resisting static and dynamic loads.
-An iterative process begins by assessing design challenges, critical study of exemplary structures, hand sketches, simplified calculations, and parametric analyses of forms using generative computational methods.
-These lead to a detailed design and understanding of key variables that influence performance of the structure.
+An iterative process begins by assessing design challenges, critical study of exemplary structures, sketching by hand, use of simplified calculations, and parametric analyses of forms using generative computational methods.
+These lead to a detailed design validated through finite element analyses and an understanding of key variables that influence performance of the structure.
 A parallel emphasis is on environmental impacts, constructability, occupant experience, and visual appeal of designs.
 To develop an intuitive feel for practical aspects of constructing and controlling load paths through structural elements and connections, teams create physical models to anticipate structural behavior including membrane action, effects of joint restraint, slenderness, or system stiffness.
 Practicing structural engineers review the projects and share their feedback.
-An overall goal is to understand engineering advances and the socio-economic meaning of efficient forms that can be achieved through collaborative, creative, and disciplined design.
+An overall goal is to experience a structural design process and understand the socio-economic meaning of efficient and elegant forms that can be realized through creative, collaborative, and disciplined design.

 We begin with energy concepts including strain energy, virtual work, Betti's and Maxwell's theorems, then delve into the stiffness method.
 From the principle of virtual displacements and analyses based on the finite element theory, we build up to the discussion of structural nonliearity, including concepts such as geometric stiffness, physical and geometric nonlinearities, tangent modulus theory, stability, and plastic hinge theory.
 Drawing upon examples from built structures, we complement analytical and numerical modeling with methods such as graphic statics and influence lines to intuitively grasp structural behavior of trusses, frames, arches, cables, shells, and buildings.